zambezi21/Active-Directory-Project/README.md

  *Ref 1: Network Diagram*

 - The second step was to install the 4 main machines that would be used for the project.
 This would be a Windows 10 Machine, Windows Server 2022, Splunk server, and Kali on Virual Box.
 - The third step was to install and configure software that will be used(SYSMON and Splunk).
 This involved setting up a static ip on the splunk server for it to use, install splunk on the server, and running a command to make Splunk start up every time the Splunk Server VM reboots.
-As well as installing Sysmon and Splunk on both Windows machines as well as Splunk Universal Forwarder Then the same steps have to be taken on the Windows Server.
-If everything is set up correctly Splunk will have 2 hosts that is pulling data
+As well as installing Sysmon and Splunk on both Windows machines as well as Splunk Universal Forwarder.
+Then the same steps have to be taken on the Windows Server.
+If everything is set up correctly Splunk will have 2 hosts that is pulling data.

 ![VirtualBox_Splunk_07_10_2024_14_09_16](https://github.com/user-attachments/assets/bba7605a-5bd6-4088-bdbe-fae2de1d644b)